 This final part of The Rebus Guide to Publishing Open Textbooks (So Far) takes you through the considerations around adapting an open textbook, including the benefits of adaptation, enabling adaptations, and other best practices.
 Like adoptions, adaptations also mark the beginning of a new set of steps (and new lives) for your open textbook.

 As in other sections, these suggestions are based on our experience with open textbook projects to date.
-If you have questions about this overview, or suggestions for what else we should include, please share them in our discussion space.
+If you have questions about this overview, or suggestions for what else we should include, please share them in the Rebus Community platform.
 This document is an evolving draft, and continually incorporates community feedback.
 We welcome your thoughts and contributions, including ways to improve the Guide overall.

 What is adaptation?